Mount Wilson

 Passing a gendarme

-We leave the summit behind.
+We left the summit behind

-While other lizards quickly disappeared, horned lizards were slow enough for us to photograph.
+While other lizards quickly disappeared, horned lizards were slow enough for us to photograph

-We saw four horned lizards in all including this baby (mouse over for a close-up).
+We saw four horned lizards in all including this baby (mouse over for a close-up)

 More great desert scenery